The Grooming Manual

 Prevent Hand Aging

-Use sunscreen.
+- Use sunscreen.
 Apply a daily sunscreen with an SPF of at least 30 to protect your hands.
-Make sure your sunscreen uses natural zinc-oxide to block harmful UV rays.
-We recommend finding a sunscreen with natural hydrating ingredients as well.
+Our Element Defense Sunscreen SPF 45 uses natural zinc-oxide to block harmful UV rays while adding an extra dose of moisture to keep the skin around the hands well nourished.

 - Moisturize.
 Keep a bottle of hand cream close by as a reminder to moisturize regularly especially after washing your hands.